venom1270/AdventOfCode-2025/README.md

 ## Day 11

 This was enjoyable.
 Part 2 was a bit of a head-scratcher, but managed to finish it optimally (I think) 😎.
-The trick, taht I suspected from the beginning, was to split the search in segments and then just multiplay the number of possible segment paths together! 😀
+The trick, that I suspected from the beginning, was to split the search in segments and then just multiply the number of possible segment paths together! 😀